fleetdm/fleet/docs/Using-Fleet/REST-API.md

 _Available in Fleet Premium_

-Upload a EULA that will be shown during the DEP flow.
+Upload an EULA that will be shown during the DEP flow.

 `POST /api/v1/fleet/mdm/apple/setup/eula`